chazgiese/Huemanize/README.md

 ### Color Interpolation Algorithm
 1. Convert input hex to OKLCH color space
-2. Generate lightness interpolation from 0.1 to 0.9
+2. Generate lightness interpolation from 0.1 to 0.9 (or inverted for dark mode)
 3. Generate chroma interpolation from 0 to base color chroma
 4. Combine both interpolations using the selected easing function
 5. Convert back to hex format